MitchTODO/PrivateBlockChain/readme.md

     "previousBlockHash": "6ce20ebb7f7703d944d92a49a51c2f3f28af8577b885f6b315b86e962c3e5b5a"
 }
 ```
-If you get expected output then you successfully created a new block and requested a star.
+If you get expected output then you successfully created a new block and registered a star.